Neil Gaiman: Journalism, early writings, and literary influences

 In the early 1980s, Gaiman pursued journalism, conducting interviews and writing book reviews, as a means to learn about the world and to make connections that he hoped would later assist him in getting published.
 He wrote and reviewed extensively for the British Fantasy Society.
-His first professional short story publication was "Featherquest", a fantasy story, in Imagine Magazine in May 1984.
+His first professional short story publication was "Featherquest", a fantasy story, in Imagine magazine in May 1984.

-When waiting for a train at London's Victoria Station in 1984, Gaiman noticed a copy of Swamp Thing written by Alan Moore, and carefully read it.
-Moore's fresh and vigorous approach to comics had such an impact on Gaiman that he later wrote "that was the final straw, what was left of my resistance crumbled.
+While waiting for a train at London's Victoria Station in 1984, Gaiman noticed a copy of Swamp Thing by Alan Moore, and read it.
+Moore's approach to comics had such an impact on Gaiman that he later wrote "that was the final straw, what was left of my resistance crumbled.
 I proceeded to make regular and frequent visits to London's Forbidden Planet shop to buy comics".

-In 1984, he wrote his first book, a biography of the band Duran Duran, as well as Ghastly Beyond Belief, a book of quotations, with Kim Newman.
+In 1984, he wrote his first book, a biography of the band Duran Duran, and co-edited Ghastly Beyond Belief, a book of quotations, with Kim Newman.
 Although Gaiman thought he had done a terrible job, the book's first edition sold out very quickly.
 When he went to relinquish his rights to the book, he discovered the publisher had gone bankrupt.
 After this, he was offered a job by Penthouse.
 He refused the offer.

 He also wrote interviews and articles for many British magazines, including Knave.
-During this he sometimes wrote under pseudonyms, including Gerry Musgrave, Richard Grey, and "a couple of house names".
+During this, he sometimes wrote under pseudonyms, including Gerry Musgrave, Richard Grey, and "a couple of house names".
 Gaiman has said he ended his journalism career in 1987 because British newspapers regularly publish untruths as fact.

 In the late 1980s, he wrote Don't Panic: The Official Hitchhiker's Guide to the Galaxy Companion in what he calls a "classic English humour" style.

-Following this, he wrote the opening of what became his collaboration with fellow English author Terry Pratchett on the comic novel Good Omens about the impending apocalypse.
+Following this, he wrote the opening of what became his collaboration with Terry Pratchett on the comic novel Good Omens, about the impending apocalypse.